 Lunch will be provided, and during the afternoon you’ll have access to your bike, allowing you to make any final tweaks, with mechanics on hand to help.
 In the evening there’ll be a Ride Day briefing including the jerseys presentation, followed by an evening meal and early night.

-Day 2: Ride Day.
-Early breakfast followed by a short warm up ride to the official start of the 2020 Tour de France.
+Saturday 19 June: Ride Day.
+Early breakfast followed by a short warm up ride to the official start of the 2021 Tour de France.
 The ride will begin at 7am, and you’ll have approx. 12 hours to complete the ride.
 The route will be fully signposted, they’ll be feed stations along the route and a support crew on hand if you need any assistance.
-After you cross the finish line, you'll have a short coach journey back to the hotel for your recovery and a celebration meal.
+After you cross the finishing line, you'll have a short coach journey back to a hotel for your recovery and a celebration meal.
 You’ll hand in your bike at the finish line, which will be transported back to Plymouth ready to collect the next day.